RIT-EVT/rampup/README.md

 a senior member help you set it up.
 Be sure to limit the current to only a few milliamps to make sure it's safe.
 Does the voltage on the power supply match the UART output?
 When you're happy with its performance, have a senior member look at your Saleae output and your code.
-Once they give the word, you can start on the last phase.
+If it looks good, have them get you a DEV1 PVC to test the code on.
+With their help, use the power supply to test the ADC on the PVC.
+If it works, you can start on the last phase.

 ## Phase 4: CAN